ShadowM's Q-Link Page(last updated 2015-03-16)

 program and parameters

-I think part of the reason there wasn't more involvement from people willing to code for the project is that the source was not generally available (people wanting to work on it were asked not to share the source, even though it was released under GPL).
-I checked out a copy from the trunk on 2011-08-13 and checked it into my own Subversion repository, and I'm making it available to anyone who wants to study it.
-I've made only small changes so far; you can check the revision history to see.
+The Q-Link Reloaded server code was released under GPL.
+I checked out a copy from the trunk on 2011-08-13 and checked it into my own Subversion repository, and I've made it available to anyone who wants to study it.
+(Note: the repo was upgraded to Subversion 1.8.8 when this server was updated on 2014-04-20.)
+I've made only a few small changes; you can check the revision history to see.
 Here are the URLs:

 source browsing (ViewVC): http://www.lyonlabs.org/viewvc/qlink